onedata/onedata-documentation/doc/administering_onedata/luma.md

 ```

 #### `OnedataUser`
-These record represents credentials identifying user in the Onedata system.
+These record represents credentials identifying a user in the Onedata system.
 The record can have 2 schemes:
 * `"onedataUser"` - user's Id is stored directly in the record
 * `"idpUser"` - the record stores Id of an external identity provider (Idp) and Id of the user understood by the Idp